-‘Lean In’ circles help women in construction face bias
+‘Lean In’ circles help women in construction navigate bias

 Since those figures include office roles, it not clear how much of those gains were made by skilled laborers.
 But the number of women who graduated from NABTU’s pre-apprenticeship programs has also increased, reaching an all-time high of 23% of graduates this year, said NABTU Secretary-Treasurer Brent Booker.

-Pre-apprenticeship programs targeting women and minorities have proliferated over the past decade, while several thousand women gather each year for NABTU’s 10-year-old annual conference for tradeswomen.
+Pre-apprenticeship programs targeting women and minorities have proliferated over the past decade, while several thousand women gather each year for NABTU’s 10-year-old conference for tradeswomen.
 In sign of their growing influence, the Iron Workers Union became the first construction union to adopt paid maternity leave in 2017.

 The most uphill challenge is changing cultural attitudes in the field.